dentest-project/docs/docs/writing-features/describing-a-feature.md

 ## Status

 You don't want developers to start implementing a feature that is not done specifying.
 That's why features are created with a `Draft` status.
-While they're in this state, **developers won't be able to pull it in the project**.
+While they're in this state, **developers won't be able to pull them in the project**.

 Once the feature is ready to be implemented, change the status, by clicking on the status chip, to `Ready to dev`.
 This status indicates to people reading the features as a documentation that this one has not been released yet, but is